 Bucks: The harvest rate of bucks will be dependent on the objectives of the land owner/manager.
-One of the concerns that the Texas Parks and Wildlife Department has about the deer herd in many areas of central Texas is the young age structure of the buck segment of the herd.
-Typically, 50% or more of the annual buck harvest is composed of 1 1/2 year old bucks, an indication of heavy hunting pressure.
-If one of the deer management objectives is to produce bucks with larger antlers, they must be allowed to reach older ages, which means that the harvest of young, immature bucks should be restricted.
+One of the concerns that Texas Parks and Wildlife has about the deer herd in many areas of coastal Texas is the young age structure of the buck segment of the herd.
+Typically, 50% of the annual buck harvest is composed of 1 1/2 year old bucks, an indication of heavy hunting pressure.
+If one of the deer management objectives is to produce bucks with larger antlers, the bucks must be allowed to reach older ages, which means that the harvest of young, immature bucks should be restricted.
 Restricting hunters to mature bucks only (in addition to spikes) is a good management strategy.
-Deer body characteristics, in addition to antler characteristics, should be used to determine the relative age of bucks "on-the-hoof".
+Deer body characteristics, in addition to antler characteristics, should be used to determine the relative age of bucks "on-the-hoof.
 However, since many of the deer on a ranch will also roam onto neighboring lands, the benefits of not harvesting young bucks may be partially negated if these bucks are subject to being harvested on adjacent lands.
-For a deer population management program to be most successful in an area, most or all the land managers in the area must have similar deer harvest strategies.
+For a deer population management program to be most successful in an area, most or all the land managers in the area must have similar deer This is one reason wildlife management cooperatives or harvest strategies. associations are so important.

-Under a Quality Management strategy, buck harvest must be restricted to 20% or less of the estimated buck population.
+Under a Quality Management strategy, buck harvest must be restricted to 20% or less (plus spikes) of the estimated buck population.
 This limited harvest will result in low hunter success rates, but will permit a significant portion of the buck population to reach maturity (4 1/2 years old and older) and increase the proportion of bucks in the population.
-This strategy may only have limited success on smaller tracts of land (5,000 acres or less that are not high-fenced) where hunting pressure on surrounding lands is moderate to heavy.
+This strategy may only have limited success on smaller tracts of land (5,000 acres or less that are not high-fenced) where hunting pressure on surrounding lands is moderate to heavy, unless wildlife management cooperatives are organized.